wzh99/SimPL/doc/simpl_report.md

 * If there are too many levels of recursion in input program, JVM could possibly throws `StackOverflow` exception.
 If you are sure that the program will not cause infinite recursion, try set stack size of JVM larger through `-Xss` argument, for example `-Xss8m` if a stack of 8MB is desired.

-* Two bonus features: GC and lazy evaluation, can be enabled and disabled by setting constants in `Feature` class in package `simpl.interpreter`.
+* Three bonus features: GC, lazy evaluation and Let-Polymorphism, can be enabled and disabled by setting constants in `Feature` class in package `simpl.interpreter`.
 Whether to enable these features should be decided before compilation.
-Mutually recursive combinator just works in eager evaluation.
+Mutually recursive combinator only works in eager evaluation.

     ```java
     public class Feature {